 Whether you have received a cold call from another telecoms company or seen a comment in the media, you may be aware that the technology behind how we make our telephone calls is changing.

 If you’ve been told that ISDN is being switched off and wondering what that means for your business or planning when you will need to take action we are here to help.

-It has been announced that the copper based PSTN and ISDN network will begin shutting down in 2020 – with the aim of turning the network off entirely in 2025.
+The copper based PSTN and ISDN network began shutting down in 2020 – with the aim of turning the network off entirely in 2025.

 The PSTN (Public Switched Technology Network) is the traditional, copper wire based telephone network which has remained pretty much unchanged since the early days of public telephone networks.
 ISDN (Integrated Services Digital Network) is a digital platform that came into use in the 1980s to deliver what was, at the time, a vastly improved service capable of transmitting not only voice, but video and other data too.

 A lot has changed since the 1980s, and neither of these technologies is capable of delivering the volume or quality of voice data needed in our increasingly digital world.
 Voice calls in the future will be made over the internet, often known as VoIP, making use of newer technologies such as fibre optic connectivity.
 A lot of traditional phone systems however use ISDN, although some may use multilines (multiple PSTN lines) which will also be affected by these changes.

 As of September 2023 new ISDN lines can no longer be ordered, meaning if you need to make a change or move premises you will be required to use a new technology.
 But even if your current is set-up is working fine, you will still need to think about which technologies you will need to upgrade before the switch-off.

 The aim is to turn off the network in 2025.
 So, you should start making plans for the switchover and check when your existing telecoms contract and telephone system maintenance is due for renewal, although you don’t have to be limited to this.